 - Those that celebrate a unique occasion: we seek to bring participants emotionally closer to the brand (or project) and create a bond.

 For example: a company anniversary celebration, a groundbreaking ceremony, an inauguration...

-- Those with a commercial objective: the aim here is to activate participants, convince them and convert them to the company's cause.
+- Those with a commercial objective: the aim here is to activate participants, convince them and convert them to the company's purpose.

 To define your KPIs, it is essential to refer rigorously to the objectives of your event.
 This subject should be addressed during the design phase (and not after the event).

 Consult with the different stakeholders: sales management, marketing, and communication managers to align the objectives before the event.

 This article gives you some ideas of indicators that will allow you to measure the success or failure of your event:

 💸 Business indicators